 To go even more in-depth, you can find out your Tritype (your leading type in all three intelligence centers of body, head, and heart, as developed by Katherine Fauvre):

 You might also enjoy Fauvre's videos, many of which are available on YouTube.

-The week-long Enneagram Global Summit, an online conference produced by the Shift Network, is typically held in December and features dozens of leading Enneagram teachers and topics.
-Information will be posted here once the next conference is organized:
+The Enneagram Global Summit, an online conference produced by the Shift Network, is held annually and features dozens of leading Enneagram teachers and topics:

 These two links provide overviews of Bowenian Family Systems Theory (FST),